 The uncertainty value for the amount of N added to the soil is calculated at 10.0%.
 The uncertainty value for $FRAC{leach}$ is estimated at 50%.
-The uncertainty value for the emission factor is 233% (largest range in the IPCC Guidelines: greatest value 0.025).
+The

 An overview of all uncertainty values for the activity data, the implied emission factors and the emissions included in the category of N_2O emissions from crop production and agricultural soils is provided in Table 12.2.